Investor Relations Newsletter

 All Owlstone Medical Blogs and Interviews can be found here.

-Poster: Using chemical ionisation in the identification of volatile organic compounds (VOCs) on breath
+- Poster: The feasibility of measuring volatile organic compounds (VOCs) on breath in response to a lactulose challenge

-Poster: Targeting tumour-associated aldo-keto reductase activity with exogenous volatile organic compound (EVOC) Probes to detect lung cancer
+- Poster: Using exogenous volatile organic compound (EVOC) probes to target tumour-associated aldo-keto reductase activity: a potential tool to detect lung cancer

 A wide selection of Owlstone Medical papers, posters, case studies, and other resources can be found here.